Communities

 • shouldn't the picture file be in some vectorial format to properly be displayed?

-cuzzo‭ wrote almost 2 years ago · edited almost 2 years ago
+cuzzo‭ wrote about 2 years ago · edited about 2 years ago

 Thanks for the response, the image file is 512x512 and the texture is 16x16 (everything else is transparent given its a png. plan is to put more than one texture on it.)
 I am unaware if it needs to be in a vectorial format or if JavaFX does it differently but to give background when retrieving the texture from the image 2D coordinates are required.
 This means the 512x512 image is normalized so 0,0 is in the top left corner and 1,1 is in the bottom right corner which explains my existing texture coordinates, newTex retrieving a 16x16 texture from the top left corner of the texture image.
 (16/512 = 0.03125)